Skip to main content

 Through the use of impact-focused intelligence, private equity firms can more thoroughly vet carbon credit investments to ensure they legitimately combat global warming and climate change as intended, as well as validate that these investments align with the overall ESG goals set forth in their investment strategy.

-Hannah Gilkes is Director, ESG Intelligence, The Risk Advisory Group
+Hannah Gilkes is Director, ESG Intelligence at The Risk Advisory Group

 The views expressed in this article are those of the author and do not necessarily reflect the views of AlphaWeek or its publisher, The Sortino Group